 The 2016 MS4 Permit requires municipalities to prohibit illicit discharges, including sanitary sewer overflows (SSOs), to the separate storm sewer system.
 SSOs are discharges of untreated sanitary wastewater from a municipal sanitary sewer that can contaminate surface waters, cause serious water quality problems and property damage, and threaten public health.
-SSOs can be caused by blockages, line breaks, sewer defects that allow stormwater and groundwater to overload the system, power failures, improper sewer design, and
+SSOs can be caused by blockages, line breaks, sewer defects that allow stormwater and groundwater to overload the system, power failures, improper sewer design, and vandalism.

-Based on a review of available documentation pertaining to SSOs, the Town of Millis has no SSOs to report that have discharged to the MS4 within the five (5) years prior to the effective date of the 2016 MS4 Permit.
-Moving forward, the Town will maintain an inventory that includes all SSOs occurring during wet or dry weather resulting from inadequate conveyance capacities or where interconnectivity of the storm and sanitary sewer infrastructure allows for transfer of flow between systems.
+The Town of Millis has no SSOs to report that have discharged to the MS4 within the five (5) years prior to the effective date of the 2016 MS4 Permit.
+Moving forward, the Town will maintain an inventory that includes all reported SSOs occurring during wet or dry weather resulting from inadequate conveyance capacities or where interconnectivity of the storm and sanitary sewer infrastructure allows for transfer of flow between systems.